mukulaggy/doc/doc.md

    - **Hyphenated ranges** (e.g., `1-24`)
    - **Combination of both** (e.g., `1-24,34-45`)

-📌 This informs the system to use neighboring healthy channels during data processing.
+📌 *"This setting informs the system to utilize neighboring healthy channels during data processing, using interpolated values for automatic analysis."*

 ---